2010: The Year We Make Contact: Music

-Initially, Tony Banks, keyboardist for the band Genesis, was commissioned to do the soundtrack for 2010: The Year We Make Contact.
-However, Banks' material was rejected and David Shire was then selected to compose the soundtrack, which he co-produced along with Craig Huxley.
+Initially, Tony Banks, keyboardist for the band Genesis, was commissioned to do the soundtrack for the film.
+However, Banks' material was rejected and David Shire was then selected to compose and conduct the score, which he co-produced along with Craig Huxley.
 The soundtrack album was released by A&M Records.

 Unlike many film soundtracks up until then, the soundtrack for 2010: The Year We Make Contact was composed for and played mainly using digital synthesizers.
 These included the Synclavier by the New England Digital company and a Yamaha DX1.
 Only two compositions on the soundtrack album feature a symphony orchestra.
-Shire and Huxley were so impressed by the realistic sound of the Synclavier that they placed a disclaimer in the album's liner notes stating "No re-synthesis or sampling was employed on the Synclavier."
+Shire and Huxley were so impressed by the realistic sound of the Synclavier that they placed a disclaimer in the album's liner notes stating, "No resynthesis or sampling was employed on the Synclavier."

-Andy Summers, guitarist for the band The Police, performed a track entitled "2010", which was a modern new-wave pop version of Richard Strauss's Also Sprach Zarathustra (which had been the main theme from 2001: A Space Odyssey).
+The Police's guitarist Andy Summers performed a track entitled "2010", which was a modern new-wave pop version of Richard Strauss's "Also Sprach Zarathustra" (which had been the main theme from 2001: A Space Odyssey).
 Though Summers' recording was included on the soundtrack album and released as a single, it was not used in the film.
 For the B-side to the single, Summers recorded another 2010-based track entitled "To Hal and Back", though this appeared in neither the film nor the soundtrack album.

 Release

 Box office

 2010: The Year We Make Contact debuted at number two at the North American box office, taking $7,393,361 for its opening weekend.
 It was held off from the top spot by Beverly Hills Cop, which became that year's highest-grossing film in North America.
-During its second week, the film faced competition from two other new sci-fi films; John Carpenter's Starman and David Lynch's Dune, but ultimately outgrossed both by the end of its domestic theatrical run.
+During its second week, the film faced competition from two other new sci-fi films: John Carpenter's Starman and David Lynch's Dune, but ultimately outgrossed both by the end of its domestic theatrical run.
 It finished with just over $40 million at the domestic box office and was the 17th-highest-grossing film in North America to be released in 1984.

 Comic book

-In 1984, Marvel Comics published a 48-page comic book adaptation of the film by writer J. M. DeMatteis and artists Joe Barney, Larry Hama and Tom Palmer.
+In 1984, Marvel Comics published a 48-page comic-book adaptation of the film by writer J. M. DeMatteis and artists Joe Barney, Larry Hama, and Tom Palmer.
 It was published both as a single volume in Marvel Super Special #37 and as a two-issue miniseries.